Improved simulation of quantum circuits dominated by free fermionic operations: Simulating universal quantum circuits

+where the upper bound holds with probability greater than $1-\frac{\delta}{2}$ because of our choice of $\ket{\Psi}$.
 Rather than using the sample mean directly, we get a significant improvement in the number of samples required by employing a median-of-means type argument.
-We now apply a key lemma of Ref.~\cite{Devroye-2016}, which we reproduce here for convenience. \begin{lem} Let $Y^L = (Y_1, Y_2\hdots Y_L) \in \mathbb{R}^L$ be random variables with the same mean $\mu$ and variance bounded by~$\sigma^2$.
-Let $\eta > 1$ be given and let $M$ be the median of the $Y_i$.
+We now apply Lemma~7.1 of Ref.~\cite{Devroye-2016}, which we reproduce here for convenience. \begin{lem} Let $Y^L = (Y_1, Y_2\hdots Y_L) \in \mathbb{R}^L$ be random variables with the same mean $\mu$ and variance bounded by~$\sigma^2$.
+Let $\eta > 1$ be given and let $M$ be the median of the $Y_j$.
 Then,